chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 DOCKER_BUILDKIT=1 docker build -t c-distroless  .
 ```

+If you receive an error, you may try removing the top line of the Dockerfile.
 Now you can run the image with:

 ```shell
 docker run c-distroless